 Long-distance transport in China is good, but local transport is less efficient, except for cities with metro systems.
 The choice of local transport is diverse but vehicles can be slow and overburdened, and the network confusing for visitors.
 Hiring a car is often impractical, while hiring a bike can be inadequate.
 Unless the town is small, walking is often too tiring.

 Going underground or using light rail is fast, efficient and cheap; most networks are either very new or relatively recent and can be found in a rapidly growing number of cities, including Běijīng, Chéngdū, Chóngqìng, Dàlián, Guǎngzhōu, Hángzhōu, Hong Kong, Kūnmíng, Shànghǎi, Shěnyáng, Shènzhèn, Sūzhōu, Tiānjīn, Wǔhàn and Xī’ān.

+Taxis (出租汽车; chūzū qìchē) are cheap and easy to find.
+Taxi rates per kilometre are clearly marked on a sticker on the rear side window of the taxi; flag-fall varies from city to city, and depends upon the size and quality of the vehicle.
 Most taxis have meters but they may only be switched on in larger towns and cities.
 If the meter is not used (on an excursion out of town, for example, or when hiring a taxi for the day or half-day), negotiate a price before you set off and write the fare down.
 If you want the meter used, ask for dǎbiǎo (打表).
-Also ask for a receipt (发票; fāpiào); if you leave something in the taxi, the taxi number is printed on the receipt so it can be located.
+Also ask for a receipt (发票; fāpiào); if you leave something in the taxi, you can have the taxi located by its vehicle number printed on the receipt.